arangodb/docs-hugo/site/content/3.11/arangograph/arangograph-changelog.md

 ### July 2023

-- Improved resource scheduling so that co-ordinators and db servers on larger deployments (A8+) more effectively utilize the CPU resources available to them
+- Improved resource scheduling so that Coordinators and DB-Servers on larger deployments (A8+) more effectively utilize the CPU resources available to them
 - Updated the "Developer (beta)" deployment type to "Single Server" to better reflect the intended use case, and to clarify its supported status